 You can contact me to book your horse riding adventure in Lesotho and I am more than happy to answer any questions you might have.
 I highly recommend booking your horse riding holiday during African summer.
 You will be surrounded by thriving flora and fauna, and the temperatures are pleasant as you’re at quite an elevation.
 I have guided this ride for a few years and know all the ins and outs, and also that this is such an incredible experience for anyone who loves horses!
 In the future, we might even do a meet-up right here in Lesotho as well.
 Sign up for my newsletter below to be the first to find out about upcoming meet-ups around the world!

-Our upcoming equestrian meet-ups in Lesotho are from 1 to 8 November 2023, and 1 to 8 October 2024!
+Our upcoming equestrian meet-up in Lesotho is from 1 to 8 November 2023!
 Click here to book.

 Subscribe to our newsletter